 The Logitech MX Vertical is a better vertical mouse than the Anker Wireless Vertical Mouse.
 You can use the Logitech via Bluetooth, and its receiver and its buttons are fully programmable inside the software.
 While the Anker doesn't have software, its slimmer design is a bit more comfortable to grab.
 The Logitech's overall performance is noticeably better than the Anker's.

 The Logitech MX Vertical is a much better mouse than the J-Tech Digital V628X.
-The MX Vertical is much lighter, feels way better built, is suitable for all hand sizes depending on grip type.
-Also, it's wireless, has a much more consistent sensor, and has a much better software.
+The Logitech is much lighter, feels way better built, is suitable for all hand sizes depending on grip type.
+Also, it's wireless, has a much more consistent sensor, and has much better software.
 On the other hand, the J-Tech has more programmable buttons.